 Kathleen Finlay is CEO of The Center for Patient Protection.
 She founded The Center after a horrific hospital experience which saw her elderly mother subjected to a record number of medical errors and a cardiac arrest following a serious breakdown in care at Canada’s largest teaching hospital.
-After becoming the voice for her mother in seeking safer care, she became the voice for countless patients and families around the world who have known the same kind of suffering, or are seeking information on how to avoid it.
+After becoming the voice for her mother in seeking safer care, she became the voice for countless patients and families around the world who have known the same kind of suffering, or are seeking ways to avoid it.

 In the seven years since The Center’s inception, Kathleen’s inspiring writing, tireless advocacy for the most vulnerable in the healthcare setting and groundbreaking ideas for improving patient safety have made her a much‐quoted figure in the patient safety movement.